-(n) Taxation
+(o) Taxation

-The company is exempt from income tax under Section 24AO of the Income Tax Assessment Act 1936.
+The company is exempt from income tax under Section 24AO of the Income Tax Assessment Act 1936 and is exempted from other forms of Commonwealth taxation with the exception of Fringe Benefits Tax (FBT) and Goods and Services Tax (GST).

-Goods and Services Tax (GST) is payable by the company.
+GST is payable by the company.
 Revenues, expenses and assets are recognised net of the amount of GST except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).